OpitzLab/NeMo-TMS/1_NEURON-Model-Generation/README.md

-After completion, the script will generate all necessary files to the 'Model' folder where the 'Generator' directory was located.
+After completion, the script will generate all necessary files to the 'Model' folder inside 'TMS_Jarsky' next to 'Generator' directory.